Skip to content

 Now, Phil and I had known each other for a few years.
 We met through the original Q & A discussions on LinkedIn.

 We have never actually seen each other, in person.
-He’s not even on the same continent as I am.
+He is not even on the same continent as I am.
 Yet I wrote the article all the same.
 It was on an article called Food Addictions and Treatments.

 Now, did I expect fame and fortune from all this?

-Well, I’d be lying if I said it wouldn’t be nice.
-But did I honestly think that empires will rise and fall based upon my one little article?
+Well, I would be lying if I said it wouldn’t be nice.
+But did I honestly think that empires would rise and fall based upon my one little article?

 Of course not.